The Ultimate Arizona Road Trip Itinerary

 Drive time from Sedona: 2 hours

 After refreshing your energy in Sedona, it’s time to tackle the Grand Canyon, which is estimated to be around 6 million years old and is bigger than the state of Rhode Island.
 Closest to Sedona is the South Rim, one of the best locations to view this natural wonder of the world.
 The South Kaibab Trail is a moderate hike that offers grand views with a steep dropoff.
-At the east entrance, you’ll find Desert View Drive, which guides you to some of the most spectacular sights in the National Park.
+At the east entrance, you’ll find Desert View Drive, which guides you to some of the most spectacular sights in the Grand Canyon National Park

 3. Page